Municipal Buildings, Dorchester

-The Municipal Buildings are based on the north side of High East Street in Dorchester, Dorset, England.
-The structure, which was the headquarters of Dorchester Borough Council, is a Grade II* listed building.
+The Municipal Buildings, also known as the Corn Exchange and Town Hall, are located on the north side of High East Street in Dorchester, Dorset, England.
+The structure, which incorporates the meeting place of Dorchester Town Council and an arts and community venue, is a Grade II* listed building.

 History

 The first town hall in Dorchester, which was described as a "spacious and handsome edifice", was completed in 1791.
 It was arcaded on the ground floor, so that markets could be held, with an assembly room on the first floor.
 After Dorchester became a municipal borough in 1835, civic leaders decided to replace the old town hall with a new structure.

 The new building was designed by Benjamin Ferrey in the Gothic Revival style, built by Samuel Slade in brown Broadmayne bricks with stone dressings and was completed in 1848.
 The design involved a symmetrical main frontage with five bays facing onto High East Street; the central bay featured a doorway with a fanlight flanked by Corinthian order columns supporting a triangular hood mould bearing the borough coat of arms; there were arched openings in the other bays on the ground floor and there were five mullion windows on the first floor.
 The roofline on the main frontage was crenelated.
 The North Square elevation featured a prominent two-storey oriel window which was also crenelated.
-A turret with a clock and a spire was attached at the southwest corner in 1864.
+A clock turret with a spire was attached at the southwest corner in 1864, containing a chiming clock by J. Moore & Sons of Clerkenwell.
 Internally, a corn exchange was established on the ground floor while a town hall and a council chamber were accommodated on the first floor.
 Pevsner described the building as the "visual climax" to views along the High Streets.